-a.
-Report to this Office any excess emissions less than four hours in duration and any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit; and
+- Report to this Office any excess emissions less than four hours in duration and any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit; and - b.

-- b.
 Report in writing to this Office any excess emission less than four hours in duration or any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit.
 The written report shall include the probable cause of such excess emissions and deviations and any corrective actions or preventative actions taken.
 All reports of excess emissions and deviations from permit requirements shall be certified by a responsible official. - C. Other Requirements under Sec.
 3D-0535 (Sec.
-3D-0535(g) is Locally Enforceable Only.)
+3D-0535(c) and (g)) Locally Enforceable Only

 The permittee shall comply with all other requirements contained in Sec.
-3D-0535.
+3D-0535(c) for excess emissions that do not occur during startup or shutdown and Sec.
+3D-0535(g) for excess emissions that occur during startup or shutdown.